-At Premier Dental of Quincy and Milton, we can provide patients with implant supported dentures to give them a dependable and durable alternative to dentures, dental bridges, and traditional dental implants.
+At Core Dental Group and Implants Center, we can provide patients with implant supported dentures to give them a dependable and durable alternative to dentures, dental bridges, and traditional dental implants.
 If you live in Quincy, MA or the surrounding area, we encourage you to call (617) 982-1649 and schedule a consultation so we can examine you and determine if you are a good candidate for this procedure.

 The Benefits of Implant Supported Dentures